Frequently Asked Questions

 is a single course that runs on Mondays from 1:30-5:40PM.

-In Directed Study and Music Honors, the student works on a musical project with guidance from an instructor.
+In Directed Study, the student works on a musical project with guidance from an instructor.
 Students should outline the project with the instructor, enroll in the corresponding lab, keep a weekly journal, and meet with the instructor each week for guidance and to discuss progress on the project.
 Students must complete the required 13 hours in the practice room and complete the project to get credit for the class.

 What does it mean to be a Music Major?

-During your first semester as a Music Major, you should enroll in Introduction to Music Theory, Introduction to Keyboard Harmony, Piano, Current Musical Events (Music 152), and a Performance Ensemble.
+During your first semester as a Music Major, you should enroll in Introduction to Music Theory, Piano, Current Musical Events (Music 152), and a Performance Ensemble.

-For each subsequent semester you should enroll in Harmony, Musicianship, Keyboard Harmony, Piano, Current Musical Events (Music 152), and a Performance Ensemble.
+For each subsequent semester you should enroll in Harmony, Musicianship, Piano, Current Musical Events (Music 152), and a Performance Ensemble.
 Additional requirements include Music Appreciation (Music 111) and electives.

 Which classes qualify as a Performance Ensemble?

-Instrumental students who do not yet qualify for an instrumental performance class should enroll in one of the Choirs (Music 501 or 561).
+Instrumental students who do not yet qualify for an instrumental performance class should enroll in College Choir (Music 501).

 What Music Department scholarships are available?